swiftxp-hub/spt-show-me-the-money/README.md

     - SMTM is designed to keep the load on the SPT server low.
 As such, only one request is sent every 5 minutes (and only when not in raid) to update the average flea market prices that SMTM uses to calculate the displayed price.
 A lot can happen in those 5 minutes that influences the flea market price: new offers are created by the SPT server, offers expire, you buy or sell items on the flea market, or mods like "Live Flea Prices" update the price database.
 These many factors can cause discrepancies in the displayed flea prices.
 While it’s not perfect, experience shows that SMTM’s calculations are usually accurate enough.
     - The “Live Flea Prices” mod can sometimes cause sharp fluctuations in prices.
 However, the mod itself is not to blame.
 The live flea market can often be unpredictable, especially when BSG makes changes that suddenly cause previously unwanted items to become highly sought after.
 Similarly, trolls can also influence the live flea market.
 These fluctuations can sometimes be reflected in the offers created by the SPT server.
 SMTM is designed to ensure that the displayed price still represents a 100% chance of sale, but this is not always guaranteed.

-- **The displayed flea market prices differ greatly from what I would expect.**
+- **The displayed flea market prices differ greatly from what I would expect.
+Why?**
   - First, please check your settings for SMTM, SPT/SVM, and other mods that may influence prices.
   - If you're sure that SMTM has a problem, please leave a comment.
 Providing details is greatly appreciated:
     - Which item(s)?